wonsunahn/CS1632_Summer2025/exercises/3/README.md

 deducts 5 points per test failure.

-You may be curious how I was able to run the tests on the GradeScope cloud runners when they most likely don't have displays to render the Chrome browser.
+You may be curious how I was able to run the tests on the GradeScope cloud runners when they most likely don't have displays to render the web browser.
 The Chrome web driver, as well as other web drivers, can be run in "headless" mode.
 That is, the tests can be performed inside the web engine without having to actually display the page.
 This is common practice since in a work setting,